pwolthausen/k8s-workshops/1-Workloads/readme.md

 1. Change `apiVersion` from v1 to batch/v1
 2. Change `kind` to Job
 3. Remove the `spec.replicas` field
+4. Remove the `spec.selector` field.
+This field will be generated automatically.
-4. Add the `spec.completions` and `spec.parallelism` fields.
+5. Add the `spec.completions` and `spec.parallelism` fields.
 These are integers and determine how many times the job should run and how many replicas can run at any time.
-5. OPTIONALY add the `spec.ttlSecondsAfterFinished`.
+6. OPTIONALY add the `spec.ttlSecondsAfterFinished`.
 Adding this field will keep a pod around after it has completed it's task, useful for debugging or reviewing container logs

 Once you've made these changes, apply the new config and watch as the jobs run.
 If you need these jobs to run on a schedule, you can use the kind [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)